 Taking the above points into consideration, your custom tailored garment will be as individual as your own signature.
 Whether you prefer a peak or notch lapel, single or side vents, standard or functional cuffs; you will have the option to literally customize and build out every single detail.

 The Value of Custom Suiting

-Considering all of the advantages of going custom, a bespoke garment is well worth the cost.
+A custom garment is well worth the cost, especially when considering all of the advantages.
 It will outlast your store-bought threads and will undoubtedly set you apart on your dapper conquest.

+Are you searching for the truth behind Super 100?
+Well, look no further.
+We’ll breakdown the history and selling point for Super 100 suits.
 For starters, let’s breakdown the difference between the two styles of wool suits that you may run into; Worsted & Woolen.
 These wools are prepared in different ways resulting in a different look and feel.
 If you were to magnify them, worsted yarns look smooth and have long fibers, while woolen yarns are much hairier with lots of short fibers.
-Therefore, worsted wools are slick when woven and woolen wools end up being softer, fluffier fabrics.
+Therefore, worsted wools are slick when woven and woolen wools end up being softer fluffier fabrics.
 Woolen wools tend to be warmer because they are full of air which acts as insulation.

 Origin of the ‘S’

 In the 18th century, wool merchants would label their fabric as low, medium, fine and super in order to identify the level of quality.
 As you can imagine, this process was entirely too subjective for wool merchants in Bradford, England; so new method was created.
 The merchants would use a scale based on the number of hanks that could be spun out of one pond of combed wool.
 A “hank” is simply one strand of yarn that is approximately 560 yards long.

 Fast forward to the late 60’s.
 The Department of Agriculture devised a grading system for wool based on fiber diameter and the standard deviation in relation to each Bradford count.